-Kevin Sabet, an advisor to President Obama on National Drug Policy feels that jjst as any other issue with law enforcement or qulaity of life, there will be policies and procedures to address driving after having used cannabis.
+Kevin Sabet, an advisor to President Obama on National Drug Policy feels that just as any other issue with law enforcement or quality of life, there will be policies and procedures to address driving after having used cannabis.

 “They can greatly invest in drug recognition experts and more law enforcement,” Sabet said.
-“They can greatly invest in awareness programs similar to drunk driving (awareness campaigns).
-And they also can invest in the technology that can help us get a roadside test that can at least detect (marijuana impairment).”
+“They can greatly invest in awareness programs similar to drunk driving campaigns.
+And they also can invest in the technology that can help us get a roadside test that can at least detect.”

 Sabet pointed out that “There is no magic solution to this issue.”